-The next morning drizzle pours through the cathedral like pine woodlands to escort me along endless land rover tracks and into Moffat.
-A superb outdoor shop supplies me with much needed gloves and volume adjusters for my new boots.
-Suitable fed at a lovely Italian style cafe I progress back up hill and across the A74 (M) into the moors and to Brattleburn Bothy.
+The next morning drizzle pours through the cathedral-like pine woodlands to escort me along endless land rover tracks and into Moffat.
+A superb outdoor shop supplies me with much-needed gloves and volume adjusters for my new boots.
+Suitable fed at a lovely Italian style cafe I progress back uphill and across the A74 (M) into the moors and to Brattleburn Bothy.
 It is deserted save for a few mice who laugh at me trying to start a fire with damp wood.
-Eventually it is started and I finish off a nice Danish pastry and tea, and the mice demolish the pastry wrapping to get at the single currant I forgot to eat.
+Eventually, it is started and I finish off a nice Danish pastry and tea, and the mice demolish the pastry wrapping to get at the single current I forgot to eat.
 A bottle of single malt has been left on the table for fellow visitors.
 I’m the only one there that night.
-The Bothy is wonderful, full of Scottish humour and nik naks.
+The Bothy is wonderful, full of Scottish humour and nik-naks.
 I refresh the wood store before departing the next day for Sanquhar.

-Up into the moors again and to new born lambs, so young that they happily follow you, having not yet bonded to their mothers.Conditions underfoot are boggy, as I cross the River Clyde and ascend the Lowther Hills.
+Up into the moors again and to newborn lambs, so young that they happily follow you, have not yet bonded with their mothers.Conditions underfoot are boggy, as I cross the River Clyde and ascend the Lowther Hills.
 I find another Kist and collect a rusty coin before the final ascent to the radar station at 725m, the highest point of the SUW.
-The views are dramatic and far reaching and I spend 1/2 hour over lunch soaking up the peace and quiet.
+The views are dramatic and far-reaching and I spend 1/2 hour over lunch soaking up the peace and quiet.
 The descent into Wanlockhead is rapid and I catch sight of a few Mountain Hares, still with patches of white from their winter coats.
-The cafe provides sustenance for the last section into Sanquhar and a sublime victorian B&B, unchanged in 4 generations.
-The land lady cannot do enough to make me comfortable, hot water bottle included.
-The next days breakfast could feed the whole town, so I take the opportunity to construct lunch at the table.
+The cafe provides sustenance for the last section into Sanquhar and a sublime Victorian B&B, unchanged in 4 generations.
+The landlady cannot do enough to make me comfortable, hot water bottle included.
+The next days’ breakfast could feed the whole town, so I take the opportunity to construct lunch at the table.